beeware/toga/docs/reference/style/pack.rst

 either as a specific width, or as a proportion of the available width.
 Other properties exist to control color, text alignment and so on.

-It is simliar in some ways to the CSS Flexbox algorithm; but dramatically simplified, as there is no allowance for overflowing boxes.
+It is similar in some ways to the CSS Flexbox algorithm; but dramatically simplified, as there is no allowance for overflowing boxes.

 Pack style properties